 Universal Studios’ Diagon Ally is a totally immersive world where you can spend hours exploring the nooks and crannies of the stores and casting spells with an interactive wand.
-We rode the Hogwarts Express to Hogsmeade in Universal's Islands of Adventure for a bit more Potter magic and then checked out more rides.
+Ride the Hogwarts Express to Hogsmeade in Universal's Islands of Adventure for a bit more Potter magic (including the newest ride: Hagrid’s Magical Creatures Motorbike Adventure) and then check out more rides throughout the park.
 The Hulk is one of my favorite roller coasters if you have thrill seekers in your group.

 Find the best of Orlando’s water parks for older kids and adults who love thrilling slides and rides at Universal's Volcano Bay.
-You’ll find slides that drop you six feet into the pool at the bottom, and the Ko’okiri Body Plunge, a 125 foot almost straight drop!
+You’ll find slides that drop you six feet into the pool at the bottom, and the Ko’okiri Body Plunge, a 125-foot drop!

 Pose with the Biebs at Madam Tussauds.

 Orlando is so much more than theme parks.
 You'll want to line up a few amusement park breaks when traveling to Orlando with teens, from shopping to NASA.

 This destination offers a variety of indoor attractions, plus dining options and shopping.
 Anchored by the giant ICON observation wheel, there’s Madame Tussauds, an aquarium, an arcade, and more rides.
 We debated whether to ride a giant StarFlyer swing that takes you 450 feet into the air, but instead, enjoyed snapping photos with wax celebs.
 Don’t forget to stop for sweets at the Sugar Factory before leaving!

 Feed the resident alligators at Wild Florida's Gator Park.